 Start with the fundamentals

-Look outside your community
+Look beyond your community

-Make it a group effort!
+Make it a group effort

 “We were able to gather family advocates, supervisors and other specialists in our program to connect resources we found most needed for our families.
 This support has allowed us as a program to provide quality resources to our families throughout our region.”– Aubrey Cooper, Education Coordinator at Kawerak Head Start